Workshops

 Ryan McAllister is a long-time parent- and child-advocate.
 He co-parents a child with a rare genetic variation and significant developmental differences.
 Ryan has co-founded several relationship building organizations and projects, including:

-• Ryan has over six years of experience in Nonviolent Communication, mindfulness, peer counseling, and parenting by connection.
-He also serves as research faculty at Georgetown University studying the biophysics of invasive cancer cells.
+Ryan has over ten years of experience in Nonviolent Communication, mindfulness, peer counseling, and parenting by connection.
+He also serves as research faculty at Georgetown University studying the biophysics of a variety of organisms and the bioethics of maternity care.